There are so many challenges to growing older, and incontinence is one of them. How do you go about helping to change an adult diaper?

 Assist the person you are helping take off their garments.
 If they are soiled, place them in the extra bag you brought with you.

 Unfasten the diaper and fold it back on itself, containing the excrement inside.
 Take the wipes and start cleaning, always wiping from the front to the back.
 If you wipe from the back to the front, you could spread bacteria and introduce an infection.
 Keep on going, folding the wipe and using a clean area each time, throwing it away when it becomes too soiled.
-You do not want to save on wipes — use a fresh one as you need it!
+You do not want to save on wipes for adults — use a fresh one as you need it!

 If the person you are assisting can roll over, remove the soiled diaper from underneath their hips, throw it into the garbage bag, and have them turn onto their side so you can clean them up better.
 Continue wiping from the front to the back.
 Have them turn onto their opposite side and wipe them once more, making sure they are clean.
 Make sure you clean the area between the legs, and all the creases of skin where their legs meet their bottom.